-Though his father was working as a chef at a foreigner’s house, Jackie faced difficulty, and the severity of it was felt more when he was admitted to a martial-art school, on condition made to his father, that the boy would be the property of the institute and no matter of what, he is to be treated that way.
+Though his father was working as a chef at a foreigner’s house, Jackie faced difficulty.
+The severity of it emerged when he was admitted to a martial arts school, on condition made to his father, that the boy would be the property of the institute, and no matter what, he was to be treated that way.
 During schooling and training, if the boy dies, the institute will not be held accountable for that.
 According to Jackie, the training at the school was a complete hell-house.
 Words like rigorous fail to define the enormity of pain Jackie and his classmates had to undergo there.

-The point is – the absence of Jackie at some of the most important times in the life of his family does not prove that he is cold-hearted, but rather, from a logical standpoint, accentuates the commitment he had vowed solemnly.
+The point is – the absence of Jackie at some of the most important times in his family does not prove that he is cold-hearted.
+If we see it from a logical standpoint, his absence accentuates the scale of commitment to the professionalism he had vowed solemnly.
 To Jackie, filmmaking and charity work both make him extremely happy.

 The beauty of “Jackie Chan inspiration” is to follow tenacity or keep on keeping on.
 He teaches me how to perfect my niche and fosters a unique personality of myself.
 He inspires me to be myself.
 True to myself.

-I have contemplated five attributes of Jackie I am inspired by, and which also underscore the greatness of this “Dragon Forever” star, as well as accentuate my deep-seated regard for the living legend.
+I have contemplated five attributes of Jackie that inspire me, and which also underscore the greatness of this “Dragon Forever” star, as well as accentuate my deep-seated regard for the living legend.

 Five Writing Inspirations To Emulate From Jackie Chan

 Jackie Chan Inspiration #01 – Be Yourself

 Jackie Chan once said that being true to himself was the most important attitude that led him to the spotlight as a superstar.
 He became a household name, People just loved everything he did in movies.
 Fans adored his action-comedy acting skills.